How To Register an Older Horse

 Because the registration process is the same at any age, the first step is to get a registration application.
 You will complete the application the same way you do for a weanling.
-The only problem we see people encounter is locating the breeders for the appropriate signature and, in some instances, DNA.
+Oftentimes, when registering an older horse, you may encounter difficulties in locating the breeders for the appropriate signatures.

-You need to be an AQHA member to register your Quarter Horse.
-AQHA membership comes with hundreds of dollars in savings each year, plus America's Horse magazine (digital only for international members), free records, access to AQHA programs and events and much more.
+You need to be an AQHA member to register your American Quarter Horse.
+AQHA membership comes with hundreds of dollars in savings each year, plus America's Horse magazine (digital only for international members), access to AQHA programs and events and much more.
 Join AQHA or renew your membership today!

-Another hindrance with older horses can be the necessity of parentage verification.
+AQHA rules require horses over 4 to be parentage verified before they can be registered.
+This can sometimes be a hindrance if one or both of the parents has not be DNA typed.
 AQHA has required breeding stallions to be DNA typed for quite some time, but the requirement for a mare to be DNA typed was age and year specific.
 In some cases, it is not possible to get a DNA type from one of the horse's parents.
 AQHA can sometimes achieve this by building a DNA type through grandparents and other offspring.
 This is never a definite, and is handled on a case-by-case basis.
 AQHA charges an extra $100 fee that is non-refundable for horses whose paperwork requires in-depth research and manpower.

-Remember, as long as both the sire and dam are registered with AQHA (or if the horse is eligible for Appendix papers), you have a starting point.
+Remember, as long as both the sire and dam are registered with AQHA, you have a starting point.